Intertwined order of generalized global symmetries: Discussion

 An important feature of our lattice model is that it has duality relations.
 Using duality and our knowledge of the model in the limit where the clock model and gauge theory are decoupled, we can place constraints on the phase diagram and deduce the existence of certain phases and phase transitions.
 For example, we can demonstrate that the model naturally leads to different kinds of oblique phases that generically have ordinary symmetry breaking, topological order, and SPT order all intertwined together.
 The oblique phases arise from the interplay of zero-form and one-form global symmetries by condensing bound states of the order parameter for one symmetry and the disorder operator for the other symmetry.
 The physics of these gapped phases is described by an effective field theory consisting of a dynamical one-form field coupled to a dynamical two-form field.
 Using this effective theory, we have examined response to probes and developed several gapped boundary states for these oblique phases and their cousins that have only SPT order protected by $\mathbb{Z}_N$ zero-form and one-form symmetries.
 In the SPT case, we developed a gapless boundary state that can describe a boundary phase transition between distinct gapped boundary states of the same bulk SPT phase.
-We have also extended our lattice model to have a non-invertible symmetry that is intertwined with $\mathbb{Z}_N$ zero-form and one-form symmetries.
+We also extended the lattice model to have a non-invertible symmetry that is intertwined with $\mathbb{Z}_N$ zero-form and one-form global symmetries.
 This generalized model includes a phase in which the non-invertible symmetry is spontaneously broken, leading to domain walls with exotic fusion rules.

-We have focused in this work on Abelian generalized symmetries.
+In this work we have focused primarily on Abelian generalized symmetries.
 While higher-form global symmetries are necessarily Abelian, it should be possible to develop more general models in which a non-Abelian zero-form symmetry is intertwined with an Abelian higher-form symmetry.
 Furthermore, in non-Abelian topological orders, there are non-invertible loop operators, physically corresponding to worldlines of non-Abelian anyons.
 Investigating such models could offer new insights into higher-form non-invertible symmetries and their interplay with non-Abelian symmetries.

 Another promising direction for future work is to explore non-invertible one-form symmetries in related lattice models.
 The $\mathbb{Z}_N$ axion model introduced in Section~\ref{sec: axion spt} has a mixed anomaly involving two $\mathbb{Z}_N$ zero-form symmetries and a $\mathbb{Z}_N$ one-form symmetry.
 By gauging the one-form symmetry and one of the zero-form symmetries, we obtained a model with a non-invertible zero-form symmetry in Section~\ref{sec: non-invertible axion}.
 We could instead gauge the two zero-form symmetries to obtain a lattice model with a non-invertible one-form symmetry.
 This lattice model will have phases with non-Abelian topological order, which are characterized by a discrete non-Abelian gauge group~\cite{Propitius1995,Wang2015,Gu2016,He2017}.
 It would be interesting to examine these phases from the generalized symmetries point of view.